 Deductible.
-A fixed dollar amount that the covered employee must pay out of pocket each calendar year before the plan will begin reimbursing for expenses.
+A fixed dollar amount that the covered employee must pay out of pocket each calendar year before the plan will begin reimbursing for non-preventative health expenses.
 Plans usually require separate limits per person and per family.

 Formulary.
-A list of prescription drugs covered by the health plan, often structured in tiers that subsidize low-cost generics at a higher percentage than higher-cost brand-name drugs.
+A list of prescription drugs covered by the health plan, often structured in tiers that subsidize low-cost generics at a higher percentage than more expensive brand-name or specialty drugs.

 Health savings account (HSA).
 HSAs may be opened by employees who enroll in a high-deductible health plan.
-Employees can put money in an HSA up to an annual limit set by the government (for 2017, the limit is \$3,400 for self-only coverage and \$6,750 for family coverage), using pre-tax dollars.
+Employees can put money in an HSA up to an annual limit set by the government (for 2018, the limit is \$3,450 for self-only coverage and \$6,900 for family coverage), using pre-tax dollars.
 Employers may also contribute funds to these accounts within the prescribed limit.
 HSA funds may be used to pay for medical expenses whether or not the deductible has been met, and no tax is owed on funds withdrawn from an HSA to pay for medical expenses.
 HSAs are individually owned and the account remains with an employee after employment ends.

 High-deductible health plan (HDHP).
-An HDHP features higher annual deductibles (for 2017, a minimum of \$1,300 for self and \$2,600 for family coverage) than traditional health plans, such as a preferred provider organization (PPO) or health maintenance organization (HMO) plan.
-With the exception of preventive care, employees must meet the annual deductible before the plan pays benefits.
+An HDHP features higher annual deductibles (for 2018, a minimum of \$1,350 for self and \$2,700 for family coverage) than traditional health plans, such as a preferred provider organization (PPO) or health maintenance organization (HMO) plan.
+With the exception of preventive care, covered employees must meet the annual deductible before the plan pays benefits.
 HDHPs, however, may have significantly lower premiums than a PPO, HMO or other traditional plan.